Azure/azure-docs-sdk-dotnet/api/overview/azure/storage.md

 ## Management APIs

 Create and manage Azure Storage accounts and connection keys with the management API.

+Install the [NuGet package](https://www.nuget.org/packages/Microsoft.Azure.Management.Storage.Fluent) directly from the Visual Studio [Package Manager console][PackageManager] or with the [.NET Core CLI][DotNetCLI].

 #### Visual Studio package manager